Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

 Using the time evolution of the temperature and density along tracer particles, the post-process nucleosynthesis calculations are performed with the nuclear reaction network code \texttt{rNET} (\citealt{Wanajo2018a}).
 The initial composition of the nucleosynthesis calculation depends on the thermal history of the tracer particles.
 If the maximum temperature along a particle is higher than \SI{10}{GK}, we start the nucleosynthesis calculation at the time that the temperature decreases to $T=\SI{10}{GK}$ with the mass fraction of free protons and nucleons, $Y_\mathrm{e}$ and $1-Y_\mathrm{e}$, respectively.
 For the tracer particles with the maximum temperature lower than \SI{10}{GK}, we start the nucleosynthesis calculation at $t=0$ of the simulation with the composition depending on the position of the particle in the progenitor star (mostly consisting of $^{16}$O and $^{20}$Ne).

 The resulting mass of $^{56}$Ni is listed in Table~\ref{tab:results}.
-It is found that for models \texttt{T20} and \texttt{AD20x2} the mass of $^{56}$Ni amounts to $\approx 0.56$ and $0.15M_\odot$, respectively, reflecting the large mass of the ejecta that experiences high temperature $\gtrsim \SI{5}{GK}$.
-The amount of $^{56}$Ni for the model \texttt{T20} is high enough for explaining a typical $^{56}$Ni mass inferred from the observations of type Ic-BL supernovae $\approx 0.4M_\odot$ (see, e.g., \citealt{Cano2017a} and \citealt{Anderson2019aug}).
-It was pointed out that the $^{56}$Ni mass inferred with the so-called ``Arnett's rule" (\citealt{Arnett1982}) is possibly overestimated (e.g., \citealt{Meza2020sep}, who suggest that the $^{56}$Ni masses inferred from the radioactive tail luminosity for nearby two type Ic-BL supernovae, SN2009bb and SN2016coi, are 0.08 and 0.10$M_\odot$, respectively).
-Thus, the mass of $^{56}$Ni found for model \texttt{AD20x2} could still be high enough for explaining those supernovae.
-These results suggest that very massive and rapidly rotating stars leading to black hole and massive disk formation are candidates for the progenitors of type Ic-BL supernovae.

-We also note that the numerical simulations for models \texttt{T20} and \texttt{AD20x2} underestimate the total ejecta mass because we stopped the simulations at a time when the ejecta mass and explosion energy are still increasing.
-Our results here indicate the lower bound for the $^{56}$Ni mass.

 For models \texttt{AD09x1} and \texttt{AD20x1}, the $^{56}$Ni masses are smaller than $0.1M_\odot$ (0.01 and $0.06M_\odot$, respectively), because of their smaller ejecta masses.
 Thus for moderately rotating progenitor models, the $^{56}$Ni mass is likely to be comparable to or smaller than that for an ordinary supernova.
 These models predict the presence of moderately bright, but rapidly varying optical transients as found in \S~\ref{subsec:transient}.

+It is found that for model \texttt{AD20x2} the mass of $^{56}$Ni amounts to $0.15M_\odot$, reflecting the large mass of the ejecta that experiences high temperature $\gtrsim \SI{5}{GK}$.
+Thus, the mass of $^{56}$Ni found for this model could be high enough for explaining high-energy supernovae such as broad-lined type Ic (type Ic-BL) supernovae, considering that the $^{56}$Ni mass inferred with the so-called ``Arnett's rule" (\citealt{Arnett1982}) is possibly overestimated (e.g., \citealt{Meza2020sep}, suggesting that the $^{56}$Ni masses inferred from the radioactive tail luminosity for nearby two type Ic-BL supernovae, SN2009bb and SN2016coi, are 0.08 and 0.10$M_\odot$, respectively).
+These results suggest that massive and rapidly rotating stars leading to a black hole and massive disk are candidates for the progenitors of type Ic-BL supernovae.

+We also note that the numerical simulation for this model underestimates the total ejecta mass because we stopped the simulations at a time when the ejecta mass and explosion energy are still increasing.
+Our results here indicate the lower bound for the $^{56}$Ni mass.